-What I love most about this green minestrone soup recipe is that the soup evolves just like the seasons, transforming from a fresh light spring soup on the first day of making it to a warming hearty autumn broth if you refrigerate the leftovers overnight and reheat it the next day.
+Featuring macaroni, which makes this a hearty soup, it’s also one of our best pasta recipes.
+But what I love most about this green minestrone soup recipe is that the soup evolves just like the seasons, transforming from a fresh light spring soup on the first day of making it to a warming hearty autumn broth if you refrigerate the leftovers overnight and reheat it the next day.

 Then, while we’re eating, I leave the remaining soup to simmer longer, until the potatoes are soft and starting to break apart, until the butter beans are rich and creamy, and the Parmigiano Reggiano cheese rind is melting and oozing.
-I refrigerate it overnight and the next day we have a hearty stew-like broth for lunch and dinner.
+I refrigerate it overnight and the next day we have a hearty stew-like broth for lunch or dinner.

 You could also shop our Grantourismo store on Society6 for gifts for foodies, including fun reusable cloth face masks designed with Terence’s images or consider contributing to our epic original Cambodian cuisine history and cookbook on Patreon.

 Or you could purchase something on Amazon, such as these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, or gifts for Asian food lovers, picnic lovers and travellers who love photography.
 We may earn a small commission but you won’t pay extra.
 Now let me tell you more about this green minestrone soup recipe.